NehaVaidya24/NehaVaidya24/README.md

 </p>

 # 💬 Quote

 > “First, solve the problem.
-Then, write the code.” – John Johnson
+Then, write the code.” – Neha Vaidya

 # ⭐ Thank You for Visiting